-Roger L. Davis, Dean
+Roger L. Davis, Vice Provost for Health Affairs

 The mission of the College of Pharmacy and Health Sciences is to produce competent, caring and compassionate health care professionals that exemplify a commitment to a Christian life of service.
 The college is focused on promoting academic excellence and educating individuals for careers in health care delivery.
 The college provides a variety of undergraduate, graduate and professional degrees dedicated to the delivery of patient care and well-being.
 The College of Pharmacy and Health Sciences teaches students to live a life of Christian service and is committed to preparing students to serve mankind.

 The undergraduate portion of the College of Pharmacy and Health Sciences is comprised of the School of Nursing and the School of Health Sciences.
 The School of Nursing offers a traditional undergraduate Bachelor of Science in nursing (BSN) degree pathway and an online RN-to-BSN degree pathway.
 This program prepares the student for a career in the health care field as a registered nurse upon successfully passing the National Council Licensure Examination (NCLEX), in accordance with applicable state licensing requirements.
 It is an exciting time for the School of Nursing as it grows and continues to fill a need for our society.
 The School of Health Sciences also houses the Department of Nutrition and Kinesiology.
 Both Nutrition and Kinesiology programs are designed to enrich students’ lives while teaching them the care of others.